altdesktop/i3-style/README.md

 Options:

-  -c, --config <file>  The config file the theme should be applied to.
-Defaults to the default i3 location.
+  -c, --config `<file>`  The config file the theme should be applied to.
+Defaults to the default i3 config location.

-  -o, --output <file>  Applies the theme, attempts to validate the result, and writes it to <file>.
+  -o, --output `<file>`  Applies the theme, attempts to validate the result, and writes it to `<file>`.
 Prints to STDOUT if no output file is given.

 `i3-style` applies the theme to your config file and prints the new config to stdout or writes it to the file specified by the `--output` argument. *The changes made to the config cannot be undone* so back up your existing config in case you don't like the new theme.